HBS Interview Prep: Format, Criteria + Sample Questions

-Your HBS interviewer will prepare beforehand by extensively reviewing your application, line by line, to formulate tailored questions, Andrea reveals.
+Andrea reveals that your HBS interviewer will prepare beforehand by extensively reviewing your application, line by line, to formulate tailored questions.
 That way, the HBS interviewer is fully briefed, and the questions are forward-moving—not a recap of what was already submitted.

 “The interviewer is trying to get into the mind of the interviewee,” Andrea explains.

 HBS interviews usually have an observer plus the interviewer.
 The interview observer’s presence, the tailored, probing questions, and the post-interview reflection are factors that demonstrate the thoughtfulness of the HBS interview process.
 Despite the extensive prep, there’s always room for spontaneity during the interview.
 This ensures interviewees stay on their toes.
 Questions often change, and the interviewer can navigate toward whatever direction the conversation goes.

 Be sure to check out the B-Schooled podcast Episode #41, which is dedicated to explaining HBS’s unique, personalized interview process, and also covers tips on how candidates can prepare.

 HBS Interview: Do’s